Meaning and grammar

 To subscribe to the group's mailing list and hear about future events, go to the mailing lists service and click on 'subscribe'.

 In addition to meetings of the full group, there are more specialised reading groups that meet informally on an occasional basis.
 The current groups focus on formal semantics (contact Wataru Uegaki for details), and on general syntax (contact Takanobu Nakamura for details).
+EdinMorph is an interdisciplinary reading and discussion group for morphology and its interfaces (contact Itamar Kastner to be added to the dedicated MS Team).
 For postgraduate students who are interested in semantics/pragmatics, get in touch with the student-led SemiCircle (Anna Katarina Page).